AdobeDocs/analytics.en/help/technotes/ga-to-aa/reports/create-report.md

 If you accidentally drag an invalid component to your workspace project or would like to go back a step, press ctrl+Z (Windows) or cmd+Z (Mac) to undo the last action made.
 You can also start with a clean slate by clicking *[!UICONTROL Project] > [!UICONTROL New]* in the upper left menu.

 Adobe has placed a lot of functionality in Analysis Workspace in the right-click context menu.
 Most visualizations and components can be right-clicked for more detailed analysis and interaction.
-Consider right-clicking components of the following Workspace elements: Components in the Left Rail, Freeform Tables, Flow, Fallout, Venn diagrams, Cohort Tables, and more.
+Consider right-clicking components in your workspace to see what options are available.

 ## Understand what dimensions and metrics to use